electricimp/Builder/README.md

 **Note** Builder requires Node.js 4.0 and above.

-- It can be installed and used as an _npm_ library:
+Builder can be installed and used by two ways - as an _npm_ library or as an _npm_ command line tool.

+### As A Library ###

+TODO - is below still actual and really enough to explain this option of usage?

+Install Builder

   ```sh
   npm i --save Builder